himpan1998/Order-Management-System/README.md

 - DELETE: /service/:id   - To delere service by id

-# What trade-offs you made
+# What trade-offs you made:
 - As a database I have chosen relational database(MySQL) as the order and service has fix schema and their relationship can be more managable with it.

 # Any assumptions you made that affected your solution: